 Due to their simple, compact design, fewer materials and gadgets need to be used to construct the Wild Thing.
 This means there are fewer things to break or go wrong.

-The incredibly strong metallic-framed structure of the Wild Thing ensures that this product is designed to tolerate whatever you can throw at it.
+The incredibly strong metallic-framed structure of the vehicle ensures that this product is designed to tolerate whatever you can throw at it.

-As long as the Wild Thing is used properly and for its intended purposes, the odds of it becoming severely damaged or broken in any way are slim to none.
+As long as the Wild Thing is used correctly and for its intended purposes, the odds of it becoming severely damaged or broken in any way are slim to none.

 A couple of very common concerns expressed by prospective Power Wheels and Wild Thing owners alike are a) how fast it can go and b) how are the speed controls to be set and adjusted.